dariszka/BSc-AI-SS2024/README.md

 This collection showcases proficiency in modern AI frameworks and deep learning methods, with an emphasis on both theoretical understanding and practical skills in neural network training and optimization.

 ---

+Here’s a general README entry for your **Algorithms and Data Structures** course, emphasizing the key concepts and practical applications:

+---

+### **Algorithms and Data Structures 1**
+Second semester course.

+This course focused on the implementation and in-depth understanding of fundamental algorithms and data structures.
+Key data structures explored included binary search trees (BSTs), heaps, sorted doubly linked lists, and custom implementations of sorting algorithms such as Radix Sort.
+The course also covered key algorithmic concepts such as recursion, backtracking, and hash-based pattern matching.
+Assignments involved practical implementations of these data structures and algorithms, reinforcing theoretical knowledge through real-world applications.
+The course emphasized algorithm efficiency, ensuring that each implementation demonstrated an understanding of time and space complexity.

+This collection of assignments highlights proficiency in designing and optimizing data structures, alongside mastering algorithmic problem-solving techniques.

+---